elitizon/elitizonweb/data/blog/2020/09-04-how-to-query-shopify-with-graphql/How to query Shopify with the GraphQL API.md

 ![10.png](./images/i10.png)

-SHOPIFY_SHOP represent the variable we have created in the Environment
+**SHOPIFY_SHOP** represents the variable we have created in the Environment.

-Configure the Query
+Configure the GraphQL Query

 ```graphql
 {